 - Gather Information

 Know what to do before a wildfire occurs.
 Learn which local, state, and federal resources are available to you and where you can go to get help.
 Keep in mind that resources may be limited, so try not to rely on government entities to offer much help or assistance in the beginning.
 Sign up for email and SMS weather alerts, but keep a battery-powered weather radio within close reach so you can keep up-to-date, even if the power goes out.

 2. Create a Plan

-Create an escape plan you discuss and train for before a wildfire occurs.
+Create an escape plan you discuss with your family — and practice it before a wildfire occurs.
 Every family member should have a role and know what to do before, during, and after a wildfire.
 Make sure everyone knows the location of all exits, and emergency kits, where to meet, and who to contact.

 3. Prepare an Emergency Kit

 Prepare an emergency kit with enough resources to last at least 3 days.
 In fact, now is a great time to get your Bug Out bag together.
 If possible, keep at least 2 different kits so that family members have easy access no matter where they are.
 Take into consideration the family member count and what particular items are considered essential to survive, such as medications.